u-train/rojo/ARCHITECTURE.md

 Because snapshots are designed to be translated into Instances anyway, this system is also used by the `build` command to turn a Rojo project into a complete file.
 The backend for serializing a snapshot into a file is provided by `rbx-dom`, which is a different project.

-### The Web Server

-Rojo uses a small web server to forward changes to the plugin.
-Once a patch is computed by the snapshot system, it's made available via the server's API.
-The plugin is requesting patches regularly using a technique called [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) to receive the patches from the server and apply them to the datamodel in Studio.
+## Serve Command

+There are two main pieces in doing this: the server and the Studio Plugin.

+The server runs a local `LiveServer` on your computer (be it through a terminal, the visual studio extension, or a remote machine).
+It consumes a `ServeSession` and attaches a web server on top.
 The web server itself is very basic, consisting of around half a dozen endpoints.
-The bulk of the work is performed by either the snapshot system or the plugin, with the web server acting as a middleman.
+Generally, `LiveServer` acts as a middleman with the bulk of the work is performed by either the underlying `ServeSession` or the plugin.

+To serve a project to a connecting plugin, the server gathers data on all of the files in that project, puts it into a nice format, and then sends it to the plugin.
+After that, when something changes on the file system, the underlying `ServeSession` emits new patches.
+The web server has a `api/subscribe` endpoint where the plugin [long polls](https://en.wikipedia.org/wiki/Push_technology#Long_polling) on to receive the patches from the server and apply them to the datamodel in Studio.

+When the plugin receives a patch from the server (whether it be the initial patch or any subsequent ones), the plugin reads through the patch and attempts to to apply the changes described by it.
+Any sugar (the patch visualizer, as an example) happens on top of the patches received from the server.

 ## The Plugin